 - Newspapers and Reference items can’t be checked out.

 - One overdue recalled item and/or five overdue items will block further checkout privileges.

 - Overdue fines and replacement costs are charged according to the policies and procedures that apply to UI students.
 The University Business Office processes library charges.

 Each item will have a due date noted at checkout.
 Please note this date since this can prevent overdue fine and book replacement charges.
 Please be aware that items can be recalled from you, often resulting in a new and earlier due date.
 (Please see information under “Recalls”.)
 Checking “My Account” on Smart Search or InfoHawk can help manage your library checkouts.

 Renewing via Smart Search or InfoHawk’s “My Account” is easy.
 Once signed in, eligible items can be renewed from your loans list.
+(If you have five or more overdue items, you will be blocked from renewing online.)
 Renewals can also be emailed, mailed or phoned in.
-Items can also be brought into any library (except the Law Library) for renewal.
+Items can also be brought into any library for renewal.
 Recalled items cannot be renewed.

 If you need an item that is checked out you can recall it.
 Simply click “Request” in Smart Search or the “Recall” link on InfoHawk and follow the directions to place the recall.
 The person who has the item will be contacted by the library and given a new due date.
 When the item is returned, you’ll receive a notice that it is available for pick-up.

 Items you have checked out can also be recalled from you.
 You will receive a recall notice giving a new due date.
 Recall overdue fines are high and having overdue recalls can block you from checking out new items.
 If you still need an item, return it to a service desk and ask for it to be recalled back for you.
 (Items recalled for Reserve can’t be recalled back.)